 Top 10 First Aid Kit Tools

-Shop First Aid ▸
+First Aid Essentials:

 Alcohol swabs are used to clean the infected or wounded area before antibiotic ointment or bandages are placed on the area.
 Alcohol swabs may also be used in conjunction with anesthetic swabs and can be used to sterilize tweezers if needed.

 Adhesive bandages in multiple sizes should be part of a first aid kit.
-Consider purchasing a box of assorted sized bandages and putting a few of each in the kit.
+Consider purchasing a box of assorted-size bandages and putting a few of each in the kit.
 Traditional size bandages are needed more often than the largest and smallest sizes, so it’s a good idea to add a few extra of these, just in case.

 Adhesive bandages aren’t always large enough to cover a wound, which is why it’s crucial to have gauze pads in a first aid kit.
-Gauze pads to can be fashioned into a bandage or used to absorb blood.
-Gauze pads come in many sizes, and each kit should include an assortment.
+Gauze pads can be fashioned into a bandage or used to absorb blood.
+Gauze pads come in many sizes and each kit should include an assortment.

 Medical tape is used to secure gauze pads or wraps when they are being used as a bandage.
 This tape is designed not to leave residue behind and usually comes in a long roll.